Ramaria rasilispora: Description

-Spores are cylindrical, with a surface texture ranging from smooth to finely warted, and measure 8–11 by 3–4 μm.
-The basidia (spore-bearing cells) are club-shaped, two- to four-spored (most have four spores), and measure 47–60 by 8–10 μm.
+The fruit bodies are large and broad, measuring 5-30 cm or more tall and wide.
+They originate from a single thick, conical stem measuring 3-8 cm long and 2.5-7 cm wide.
+The base can lead to several smooth branches, themselves branched twice or more.
+When young, the stipe and lower branches are whitish.
+The upper branches are yellow to apricot-yellow.
+The branch tips are initially yellow or the same color as the branch, but darken to brown in maturity.
+The primary branches are thick, from 2 to 4 cm in diameter, while the upper branches are usually 0.2 to 1.5 cm thick.

-The variety Ramaria rasilispora var. scatesina differs from the main type in the color of its fruit bodies, which, in both young and mature specimens, have branches that range from yellowish-white to light yellow.
+The context is fleshy to fibrous, but when dry has a consistency similar to bendable chalk.
+The fruit bodies have no distinctive taste or odor.
+The spore print is orangish yellow to ochraceous.
+The spores are cylindrical, with a surface texture ranging from smooth to finely warted, and measure 8–11 by 3–4 μm.
+The basidia (spore-bearing cells) are club-shaped, two- to four-spored (usually four), and measure 47–60 by 8–10 μm.

-The fruit bodies are edible, and "quite popular" according to David Arora, who reports its use raw in salads, or candied like grapefruit rinds.
-Some people report a negative reaction to eating the mushroom.
-The fungi are sold in traditional markets in the Mexican municipalities of Ozumba and Chalco.
+The variety R. rasilispora var. scatesina differs from the main type in the color of its fruit bodies, which, in both young and mature specimens, have branches that range from yellowish-white to light yellow.

 Similar species

 Similar species include Ramaria flavigelatinosa and R. magnipes, the latter of which is close in appearance to var. rasilispora.